 There are 20,867 crofts with 14,969 tenanted crofts and 5,898 are owned.
 Usually, the crofter holds the croft on the "statutory conditions", which apply to every croft tenancy, and will not have a written lease.
 Some croft land is now owned because the former tenants have bought that land.
 There is no control over changes in ownership of croft land, although there is a statutory obligation to advise the Commission, but every change in the tenancy of a croft is regulated by the Commission.

 Assignation is a term used in crofting to describe the permanent transfer of a tenancy from one person to another.
 In a normal year 200 to 300 croft tenancies are assigned.
 In over half of these the current crofter passes the croft to a member of their family and the majority of the remaining tenancies are transferred to people already known to the crofter.
 Given the demand we know exists for crofts, we understand the frustration which the lack of available land can produce.

 Having said that a number of crofts do come onto the open market each year.
 Prospective crofters can look for tenancies in local newspapers or may contact crofting solicitors or estate agents to register their interest.
 Some have found a croft by placing a 'wanted' advertisement in the relevant local newspaper.

-The Scottish Crofting Federation (SCF) is compiling a list of those interested in acquiring a croft and will provide information on how to find a croft and vacant crofts available.
-You can contact them by email: firstname.lastname@example.org or telephone: 01599 530005.
+The Scottish Crofting Federation (SCF) compiles a list of those interested in acquiring a croft and can provide information on how to find available crofts.
+You can contact them by email: email@example.com or telephone: 01599 530005.